iaretechnician/barebones-masterserver-wiki/Game-Servers.md

 8. User sends an access token to the game server
 9. Game server uses the **access token** to find out which player joined, and then spawns that player

-When token is generated, game server **reserves** a slot for player - this ensures that an accident, where player loads the scene just to see that the server is full, doesn't happen.
+:information_source: When token is generated, game server **reserves** a slot for player - this ensures that an accident, where player loads the scene just to see that the server is full, doesn't happen.
 After creating access token, game server waits a limited amount of time before invalidating the token.

 ## Types Of Game Servers